c3-jacksonwheeler/TagTransfer/README.md

 ### Type Blacklist
-Provide a custom blacklist (which is appended to the internal blacklist)
+Provide a custom blacklist (which is appended to the internal blacklist) The internal blacklist will do its best to filter out unnecessary/unsafe types.
+(Users, auth tokens, Parametric types, etc.)

 ### Type Whitelist
 Provide a custom whitelist (which is applied after the internal blacklist and custom blacklist)

 ### Dry Run
 Perform the fetches, but never merge anything

+# Contributions
+Please feel free to contribute to this project!
+(PRs to the main branch)